LuisPalacios/Common-iOS_OSX-Framework/README.md

 **Xcode 5:** Select Editor menu > Add Build Phase > Add Run Script Build Phase

 Paste the following script in the source portion of the run script build phase.
-You can rename the phase by clicking the title of the phase (I've named it "Prepare Framework", for example).
+You can rename the phase by clicking the title of the phase (I've named it "LP_Prepare Framework (Run Script)", for example).

 #### prepare_framework.sh